fvasquezcastro/preditr/README.md

 3. Click the **stop button** to halt the application.
 4. To remove the stopped container, click the **delete button**.
 This action deletes the container instance, but the pulled image is preserved in the `Images` tab for future use.

+## Understanding the output

+Stuff here

+## Troubleshooting and Error Reporting

+More stuff here